 Though the HIPAA guidelines for paper medical records are not as extensive as those for digitally-maintained medical records, a lot of the requirements still apply.
 Covered Entities and Business Associates ought to have a procedure for logging information and monitoring the location of data in transit.
 Physical PHI ought to be kept in areas with controlled access and must be used only in places with safety measures in place to limit accidental PHI disclosure.

 The HIPAA guidelines for paper medical records are detailed in OCR´s Summary of the HIPAA Privacy Rule under the “General Principles for Uses and Disclosures” section.

 One Last Thought Concerning Secure Texting Solutions

 One more reason for healthcare organizations to use a secure texting solution is noted in a 2012 survey of business mobile device users.
-92% of mobile users preferred to utilize text messaging compared to other means of communication because it of the high response rate of text communications.
+92% of mobile users preferred to utilize text messaging compared to other means of communication because of the high response rate to text communications.

 This notion is not just observed in the business community, but also in the healthcare industry.
 Medical experts who in the past used pagers tend to give text messages their immediate attention as they are viewed as urgent communications.
 As a result, healthcare companies employing a secure text messaging solution for HIPAA compliance and medical records security benefit from a faster communications cycle.
 This consequently results in streamlined workflows, improved efficiency and a higher quality of healthcare provided to patients.